tarof429/stuckathome/golang/README.md

 // [{John Doe Completed 3/1/2019} {Mary Jane Completed 7/15/2019} {Harry Potter In Progress }]
 ```

 A *slice default* refers to shortcuts when declaring a slice.
-For example, we can creat a slice of our slice above to only print John's jobs.
+For example, we can create a slice of our slice above to only print John's jobs.

 ```go
 	johnsJobs := jobs[:1]